STIHL Statement on Slavery and Human Trafficking

 STIHL Inc. reviews its product supply chain to evaluate human trafficking and slavery risks.
 At present this is done internally.

 STIHL Inc. conducts supplier audits to evaluate whether suppliers comply with applicable corporate standards and principles, including those related to human trafficking and slavery.
-These audits are scheduled and review all aspects of the supply chain including environment, safety, human trafficking, child labor and other legal requirements.
+These audits review all aspects of the supply chain including environment, safety, human trafficking, child labor and other legal requirements.

 Visit End Human Trafficking Now for more information about trafficking and the global fight to end it.